Montepulciano Tuscany, Italy Travel Guide

 A thick-cut, charcoal-grilled T-bone steak, traditionally from Chianina beef, served rare.
 Order by weight for two or more people.

-Where to find: Steak restaurants or traditional trattorias specializing in meat dishes.
+Where to find: Steak restaurants or traditional italian restaurants specializing in meat dishes.

-Often served in a rich ragù for pasta, or in the role of a hearty stew (cinghiale in umido).
+Often comes in a rich ragù for pasta, or in the role of a hearty stew (cinghiale in umido).

-Where to find: Many trattorias feature wild boar dishes on their menus.
+Where to find: Many trattorias feature wild boar dishes on the menus.

-The renowned full-bodied red wine, mainly made from Sangiovese grapes.
+The well-known full-bodied red wine, mainly made from Sangiovese grapes.

 A younger, lighter red wine from the same region, offering an approachable taste.

-Montepulciano contains a couple of upscale restaurants focusing on refined Tuscan dishes with extensive wine lists.
+Montepulciano contains a couple of upscale restaurants focusing on refined Tuscan cuisine with extensive wine lists.

 Numerous trattorias and osterias provide traditional Tuscan dishes in a more casual setting.